vitaliiznak/experimentatium-react-todo-render-count-and-optimization/README.md

 2. Event handlers are memoized using `useCallback`
 3. Todo statistics are computed efficiently using `useMemo`
 4. Each component tracks its render count for demonstration purposes
+5. Component boundaries are strategically placed to minimize render scope

 ## Technical Stack